 Arrondissement 19, the place to relax

 Arrondissement 19 is very quiet and it is not touristic at all.
-It is a residential area not very close to the city centre but well served by transports.
+It is a residential area not very close to the city center but well served by transports.

 It is the perfect arrondissement for who wants to take a break from the chaos of the big city.
-You can relax in one of the parks – Villette or Buttes-Chaumont, this last one is my favourite – or you can take a small cruise on Ourq or Saint-Denis canals.
+You can relax in one of the parks in Paris, parc de la Villette or Buttes-Chaumont, this last one is my favourite.

 Arrondissement 19 main attraction

-I suggest spending a day there, specially if you are staying in Paris for a long time.
+I suggest spending a day there, especially if you are staying in Paris for a long time.
 It is really worth a visit!

 You can also choose to eat there since there are 3 restaurants.